Popular keywords

 And according to a study report, some flying experiences in dreams are not accompanied by emotions.
 However, dreamers self-rate the emotional intensity of flying dreams to compare this dream type with other dreams.
 And it is stated that the intensity of the negative emotions is pretty high compared to the positive ones.

 As flying dreams cannot be explained, many authors have speculated about the possible meaning of flying dreams.
-Like, Carl Jung, flying dreams symbolise the overcoming of life difficulties; other authors connect flying dreams with waking-life problems like impotence or avoidance.
-If flying dreams were ever associated with waking life, they often included negative emotions (mild anxiety or fear).
+Like, according to Carl Jung, flying dreams symbolise overcoming life’s difficulties; other authors connect flying dreams with waking-life problems like impotence or avoidance.
+If flying dreams are ever associated with waking life, they often include negative emotions (mild anxiety or fear).

 Researchers don’t know why dreams are easily forgotten since the only access to dreaming is dream reports, which are made later during waking life.
 And can be partial or modified by the waking consciousness.

-A night of sound sleep and don’t wake up until the morning and are less likely to remember dreams.
+A night of sound sleep and not waking up until the morning makes it harder to remember dreams.
 So, the following are some tips that may help with remembering the dreams:

-Dreams may be easier to recall if the sleeper wakes up naturally, but with an alarm, the brain will focus on turning it off.
+Dreams may be easier to recall if the sleeper wakes up naturally.
+When waking up with an alarm, the brain’s focus first shifts to switching off the alarm.

 Before going to sleep, remind yourself that you want to remember the dream.
-You’d be more likely to remember it if you decided to remember it.
+You are more likely to remember it if you decide to remember it.

-Thinking about the dream right after waking up might be easier to recall the dream.
+Thinking about the dream right after waking up might make it easier to recall the dream.

 Dreams are fascinating and mysterious.
 However, in many cases, it is found that dreams reflect the events or concerns of waking life.
-And though there are research articles and studies, scientists don’t have all the answers on why we dream or the types of dreams we have, but just some clues.
+Even though there has been ongoing research on the topic, scientists still don’t have all the answers to why we dream or the types of dreams we have. .

 Also, behind the interpretation of the dreams, what do you think?
 Are the theories accurate enough?